LittleHann/Break12306Captcha/README.md

-# Break12306Captcha

-This is the introduction page for project Break 12306 Captcha
+This project is the implementation of _Discovering Sematic Meaning with Unsupervised Learning_.